Jaime Harrison brings message of hope to Hartsville

 She said yes and began to tidy up his office.
 While doing so, she kept looking at a picture of Harrison’s mother on the wall.

+Then, she asked if he was from Orangeburg.
+Again, he answered yes.

-The woman then told him she knew his mother and remembered when she left school to have him.
+The woman then told him she knew his mother and remembered when she left school to give birth to him.

 Both of them cried about their reunion inside the Capitol building.